marco-a/AVRUtils/README.md

 ### I/O bus example
 Sometimes it is not possible (due physical constraints) to route all positions from a bus to the same port on the microcontroller.
 For example: you have a 4 bit wide bus where 2 bits are on port C and 2 bits are on port F.
 A real mess!
-You know what I'm talking about if you ever had this situation before!
+You know what I'm talking about if you ever had this situation before.
-Well, those days are finally gone!
-The included I/O module provides an easy and straightforward solution to that problem!
+But those days are now gone, the included I/O module provides an easy and straightforward solution to this problem:

 How?
 You simply define each position with the `io__sfr` macro and then join them together with the `io__bus` macro: